 Stranding location: Trident Basin in Port Canaveral

 Admission notes: Rocky Road was found emaciated, lethargic and covered with algae by a group of researchers from UCF.
-He has a buoyancy issue and we also noticed an old, healed injury to his carapace and broken plastron bones on his right side.
+They have a buoyancy issue and we also noticed an old, healed injury to their carapace and broken plastron bones on their right side.

 September 15, 2018: Rocky Road has been cleared of septic blood infection and was taken off all medication at the end of August.
 This turtle will have a blood recheck this week.
 We hope for an all-clear for release soon.

 August 25, 2018: Rocky Road is progressing well.
-We are waiting results for his third blood culture.
+We are waiting results for heir third blood culture.
 Bloodwork is progressing in the right direction.

 August 10, 2018: Rocky Road’s blood infection recheck revealed a different bacteria.
 We are waiting on further results to potentially change our current course of treatment.
-Nobody told this turtle that he has and infection.
-He eats, swims and poops like a little green sea turtle should!
+Nobody told this turtle that they have an infection.
+They eat, swim and poop as a little green sea turtle should!

-July 30, 2018: We’re relieved to have caught Rocky’s blood infection early so the medication is helping him to recover.
-He’s very playful in his tank and swims underneath the waterfall constantly.
-He’s also very itchy and scratches against the PVC toys in his tank.
+July 30, 2018: We’re relieved to have caught Rocky’s blood infection early so the medication is helping them to recover.
+This turtle is very playful in their tank and swims underneath the waterfall constantly.
+They are also very itchy and scratches against the PVC toys in his tank.

 July 23, 2018: Rocky Road has a blood infection but is responding well to medication.
-The buoyancy issue has resolved and he’s content exploring his tank and the PVC enrichment toys.
-He seems to be a picky eater—only eating the green parts of romaine lettuce and leaving behind the white middle.
+The buoyancy issue has resolved and they are content exploring their tank and the PVC enrichment toys.
+The turtle seems to be a picky eater—only eating the green parts of romaine lettuce and leaving behind the white middle.